Legal marriage formalities

-In order of preference, we will need to see a recent utility bill (no more than 3 months old), bank statement (no more than 1 month old), telephone bill (3 months), current year Council Tax notice, driving licence or medical card.
+In order of preference, we will need to see a recent utility bill (no more than 3 months old), bank statement (no more than 1 month old), telephone bill (3 months), current year Council Tax notice, driving licence.

 If you have been married or formed a civil partnership before

 If you have been married or registered a civil partnership previously, in any country, you will be required to show evidence of your divorce/dissolution or death of your late spouse/civil partner.
 If the divorce/dissolution took place in England or Wales, you will need to produce a Decree Absolute bearing the official stamp of the court.
 If that divorce/dissolution was granted abroad, we will need to see the original documents issued and a fee will be payable in this case.
-If these documents are written in a foreign language, an English translation may be required.
+If these documents are written in a foreign language, an English translation will be required.